-The lead levels found in samples taken on base are well below regulatory limits.
+The lead levels found in samples taken on base are in compliance.

 The USEPA drinking water hot line can answer your questions about lead contamination.
-More information about contaminants and potential health effects can be obtained by calling the USEPA Safe Drinking Water Hotline at 1-800-426-4791.
+More information about contaminants and potential health effects can be ob-

 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.